Skip to main content

 Select VM

-Click the VM card.
-VM is selected by default on new reservations.
+Pick VM as the access mode on the reservation.
+VM is the default on new reservations.

 3